-Dallas IMT personnel are in place supporting the City/County, Dallas Field Medical Station (FMS) at the Kay Bailey Hutchinson Convention Center.
+Dallas Incident management Team (IMT) personnel are in place supporting the City/County, Dallas Field Medical Station (FMS) at the Kay Bailey Hutchinson Convention Center.
 The Dallas City/County established Unified Command under the direction of Assistant Chief Bret Stidham, Dallas Fire-Rescue (DFR).
 The team will construct an Incident Action Plan (IAP) based on established Incident Objectives.
 FMS IMT is in the process of building the organizational structure and operational tempo for the event.